gabriel-young/robusta/README.md

 ## Headline

-This is a coding challenge to implement a payment engine script reading transactions from a CSV, updating client accounts, handle disputes and chargebacks, and finally produce standard output the state of clients accounts.
+This is a coding challenge to implement a payment engine script reading transactions from a CSV, updating client accounts, handle disputes and chargebacks, and finally produce standard output on state of clients accounts.

 ## CLI usage